Drug Evaluation Committee 2013-02 Agenda for the Summary of Clinical Trial Review Committee Meetings

 Question

-The following agenda is listed in the summary of the meeting record of the Clinical Trial Review Committee.
+I found the following agenda in the summary of the meeting record of the Clinical Trial Review Committee.

 "Phase XX clinical trial for the disease indicated bythe investigational component symbol."